privacybydesign/pbdf-website/pages/en/people.md

 Sietse Ringers (s.ringers 'at' privacybydesign.foundation) is *chief architect* and *lead developer* of the Privacy by Design foundation.
-In addition, the following people are (or have been) active in developing software and webpages of the foundation.
+In addition, the following people are (or have been) active in developing software and web-pages of the foundation.

 #### Active developers